When it comes to investing in the stock market, one of the most important decisions to make is which investing platform or brokerage to go with.

 To sum it up, the investment platform to pick between these two is going to entirely depend on your investment style.

-As far as the robo-advisor element goes, Fidelity offers Fidelity Go which is a robo-advisor.
-The minimum is $0 and the annual asset management fee is 0.35%.
+The Fidelity Go investment minimum is $0 and the annual asset management fee is 0.35%.
 This is slightly more expensive than Betterment with a 0.25% fee for the Digital plan.